 In either case, we will reassess your duty at the concessional rate and refund the balance of your original payment.

 Obligations after you claim

-If you claim the concession but don’t move in or dispose of the residence within one year of moving in, you must notify us by completing a notice for reassessment (Form D2.4).
+If you claim the concession but don’t move in or dispose of the residence within one year of moving in, you must notify us by completing a notice for reassessment (Form D2.4) (also available as a PDF).
 Read about common reasons for reassessment to find out more about a reassessment of your transfer duty concession and what documents you need to lodge.